matthewpalmer/matthewpalmer.github.io/_posts/2014-01-18-publish-jekyll-posts-from-sublime-text-2.md

 [1]: http://addyosmani.com/blog/custom-sublime-text-build-systems-for-popular-tools-and-languages/

 1. Create a bash script of the git commands.
-I called mine `commitpost`, and saved it in `~/bin/` (you may need to symlink it to somewhere else—I forget how I got my `bin` set up).
+I called mine `publishJekyllPost`, and saved it in `~/bin/` (you may need to symlink it to somewhere else—I forget how I got my `bin` set up).
+I also had to change permissions for the script, using `sudo chmod 755 publishJekyllPost` from within the `~/bin/` directory.
+The `chmod` value for the file needs to be `755`—you can clarify this by running `stat -f "%OLp" <file>`.

 ```
 #!/bin/bash
+git add -A :/
+git commit -m "post"
+echo "Pushing"
-git add -A && git commit -m 'post' && git push -u origin master
+git push -u origin master
 ```

+On the second line, `add -A :/` ensures that all of the files in the git tree are added; you can adjust this as required.

 2. Create a `.sublime-build` file in your `~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User` directory.
-I saved this file as `pushToMp.sublime-build`.
+I saved this file as `Jekyll.sublime-build`.

 ```
 {
-  "cmd": ["pushToMp"],
+  "cmd": ["publishJekyllPost"]
-  "working_dir": "$project_path"
 }
 ```

-3. Select the build system for your Markdown documents by choosing it in the menu bar Tools -> Build System -> `pushToMp`.
-Run the Build with `CMD+B`
+3. Select the build system for your Markdown documents by choosing it in the menu bar Tools -> Build System -> `Jekyll`.
+Run the Build with `CMD + B`